-Fargo was recently ranked as the most patriotic city in North Dakota, so we obviously go all out for our 4th of July celebrations.
+Fargo was recently ranked as the most patriotic city in North Dakota, so we obviously go all out for our Independence Day celebrations.

-If you’re in town for the day, or for the entire weekend, here’s an itinerary to fill your days.
+If you’re in town for the day, or for the entire weekend, here’s an itinerary to find the best 4th of July events near you.

 Bonanzaville: A Historical Independence Day